Charlotte Federal Criminal Defense Lawyer

 Federal authorities have their crosshairs set on Charlotte, North Carolina.
 From the Federal Bureau of Investigation’s (FBI) field office in southwest Charlotte to the U.S. Department of Justice’s (DOJ) Opioid Fraud and Abuse Detection Unit assigned to North Carolina’s Middle District, multiple federal agencies and task forces are specifically targeting Charlotte residents and businesses for drug crimes, financial crimes, fraud-related offenses, and other serious white-collar crimes.

-Federal Defense Attorneys for High-Stakes Criminal Cases in Charlotte
+Charlotte Federal Criminal Defense Lawyers for High-Stakes Criminal Cases